Lilith Sternin: Creation and development

-A stereotypical "intelligent ice queen" Lilith Sternin was supposed to appear in one episode of the fourth season of Cheers, "Second Time Around" (1986).
+A stereotypical "intelligent ice queen" Lilith Sternin first appeared in one single scene of a Cheers episode "Second Time Around" (1986; season 4, episode 17), intended as a one-off character.
 However, she was brought back in the fifth season and became a recurring character thereafter.
 Over the years, like Diane Chambers, an educated Lilith is often mocked yet "manages to put people in their place."

 Cheers and Frasier writers Ken Levine and David Isaacs found the chemistry of Frasier and Lilith "special" enough to compare them with Katharine Hepburn and Spencer Tracy mixed with "Prozac" and to comfortably write stories about.
 Nevertheless, Neuwirth did not want to appear as a regular player, and left the role of Lilith on Cheers.
 Neuwirth's career has since been focused on stage work.
 However, she made several guest appearances as Lilith in the spin-off Frasier.

 The Frasier episode "Wheels of Fortune" (2002) reveals that Lilith has a half-brother, Blaine (Michael Keaton), whom Frasier despises due to Blaine's relentless swindling.